DamoM73/digital-solutions-text/ds_textbook/1_explore/1_describe_problem/unit_2.md

 # Unit 2: Describing the Problem

-When describing the problemyou will need to consider the data aspect, in addtion to the requirements from Unit 1.
+When describing the problem you will need to consider the data aspect, in addition to the requirements from Unit 1.

 ## The nature of data-driven problems
 >